Hans Faber

 Conclusion

-Note 2 – Harlingen-Terschelling Rowing Race.
+Note 2 – Harlingen-Terschelling Rowing Race (the HT).

 Note 4 - While Ocke Hel thought God was dead, respected American philosophers of Frisian descent, professors William Harry Jellema (1893-1982) and Alvin Plantinga (1908-1994), argued God is not dead (De Haan & Huisman 2009).
 The answer is, of course, 42.